GoogleCloudPlatform/cloud-run-button/README.md

 Reference:

-- `name`: _(optional, default: repo name)_ Name of the Cloud Run service and the built container image.
+- `name`: _(optional, default: repo name, or sub-directory name if specified)_ Name of the Cloud Run service and the built container image.
 Not validated for naming restrictions.
 - `env`: _(optional)_ Prompt user for environment variables.
   - `description`:  _(optional)_ short explanation of what the environment variable does, keep this short to make sure it fits into a line.